JAIIB AFM Formula Sheet 2026 — All Formulas for Paper III (Printable)

 - Trial Balance: Total Debits = Total Credits (checks arithmetic, not conceptual errors)

-- Closing Stock: Appears on the credit side of Trading A/c AND as an asset in Balance Sheet
+- Closing Stock: Credit side of Trading A/c AND asset in Balance Sheet (valued at cost or NRV, whichever lower)

 - Gross Profit: Sales − COGS.
 COGS = Opening Stock + Purchases − Closing Stock